Evenity (Romosozumab)

 These side effects occur relatively frequently and usually don’t require emergency care:

-• Injection site reactions (redness, bruising, or pain)
+• Injection site reactions (redness, bruising, pain)

 • Cold-like symptoms (runny nose, sore throat, cough)